- Proposed Development Projects Adjacent to Town Green

 - Provides multiple sources of revenue through property and hotel taxes.

-- Is there a hotel group associated with the boutique hotel and why 80 to 82 rooms?
+- Is there a hotel group associated with the boutique hotel and what size will it be?

 - Is this a done deal?

-These development proposals are still in the very early concept phases and are undergoing due diligence.
-No votes or decisions have been made and input from the community will be sought, but we are encouraged by early vetting.
+These development proposals are still undergoing due diligence.
 We are unified in our excitement about these projects and remain cautiously optimistic.

 - Who is approving the design of these buildings?